A representation of the wave function on the three-dimensional space: The 3D space representation of wave functions

 as in Definition \ref{def:btimes_equiv_n}, for all possible elements of the bases and all types of particles. \item Form the direct sum of all one-dimensional vector spaces spanned by vectors of the form $\xi_{\alpha k_1}^{(j)}\btimes\ldots\btimes\xi_{\alpha k_\n}^{(j)}$. \end{enumerate}

 \begin{remark} This construction relies only on direct sums of bundles as in the case of separable states.
-Since the fields representing separable states are defined on the $3$D-space, the direct sums taken here are also defined on the $3$D-space.
-Due to Remark \ref{rem:tensor_product_basis}, the construction provides a faithful representation of the space of many-particle wavefunctions of all types from the possible types $\D_1,\ldots,\D_\n$, as fields on the $3$D-space.
+Since the fields representing separable states are defined on the $3$D space, the direct sums taken here are also defined on the $3$D space.
+Due to Remark \ref{rem:tensor_product_basis}, the construction provides a faithful representation of the space of many-particle wave functions of all types from the possible types $\D_1,\ldots,\D_\n$, as fields on the $3$D space.
 The discussion in \sref{s:local_separability} applies in this case too.
 It is clear that the fiber bundle defined like this is very complicated and the fibers are infinite dimensional.
-This is to be expected, because otherwise we could not represent the many-particle wavefunctions, normally defined on the configuration space, as fields on just a $3$-dimensional space. \end{remark}
+This is to be expected, because otherwise we could not represent the many-particle wave functions, normally defined on the configuration space, as fields on just a $3$-dimensional space. \end{remark}

 \begin{remark} The commutativity of addition follows now automatically, since we identify the vector bundles representing separable states as being components of the direct sum of all one-dimensional vector spaces spanned by the vector $\xi_{\alpha k_1}^{(j)}\btimes\ldots\btimes\xi_{\alpha k_\n}^{(j)}$.
 As explained already, it is similar to the difference between $v_1\oplus v_2\neq v_2\oplus v_1$ (non-commutativity) and $(v_1,0)+(0,v_2)=(0,v_2)+(v_1,0)$ (commutativity). \end{remark}